2024 Talerddig train collision: Investigation

 at which point the re-opening of the line on 28 October was announced.
 BTP also opened an investigation into the accident.

 The preliminary RAIB report indicated that the Aberystwyth-bound train failed to stop after application of both the regular service brakes and then the emergency brakes.
 The train's sanders, which help increase adhesion when braking, may not have been working, as the investigation showed that the leading vehicle sanding hoses of 158841 were "blocked and apparently unable to discharge sand".
 A Rail Head Treatment Train had visited the line four times in the previous five days, including the night before the accident.

 The RAIB published an interim report into the accident on 30 April 2025.
+The final report was published on 18 June 2026.
+Nine recommendations were made and a learning point was identified.

+The investigation concluded that there were five causal factors and that driver error was a major cause of the accident, under conditions of low wheel/rail adhesion.
+The driver of train 1J25 had braked, then coasted, then braked again on the approach to Talerddig.
+Had continuous braking been used, the train would have stopped within Talerddig loop.
+Also, the driver did not activate the emergency sanders when it overran.
+Another major factor was that the train's sanders were not fully working.
+In addition, the Traction Gel Applicator was not working.